Denmark entry requirements for Colombia passport holders

 Valid passport

-Your Colombian passport needs to be valid for the entire duration of your 90-day stay.
-Denmark follows Schengen rules — your passport doesn't need 6 months of validity beyond your departure date, but airlines sometimes enforce that.
-Check with your carrier before flying.
+Your Colombian passport must be valid for the entire 90-day stay in Denmark.
+Denmark does not require 6 months of validity beyond your departure date, but your airline may enforce it — check with them before flying.

 Required